zhangyaqi1989/Gcode-Reader/README.md

 # G-code Reader
 A Gcode visulization and analysis tool written in python.
+It supports FDM Gcode, Stratasys Gcode and SLS Gcode.
+It can print a single layer, print multiple layers.
+It also can animate the printing of a single layer or multiple layers.

 ![tweety2d](images/tweety2d.png)